-We Asked a Gay Proctologist to Answer Your Scariest Questions
+We Asked a Gay Proctologist to Answer All Your Scariest Questions

 Beware: The following article, in which a proctologist answers questions about anal issues, contains a lot of real talk.

-Gay men enjoy rimming because anal tissue is so sensitive.
+Ever wondered why rimming is such an enjoyable act and is so popular among gay men?
+It’s because anal tissue is so sensitive.
 In fact, it’s made from the same skin tissue as our lips; and like our lips, it’s also rich in nerve endings.
 The downside?
-That skin tissue is thin and susceptible to injury and blemishes.
+That same skin tissue is thin and susceptible to injury and blemishes.
 But while it’s easy to tell if you have a busted lip or cold sore, it’s not so easy to spot anal issues like warts, hemorrhoids and skin tags.
-Some men may have them and have no idea without making a trip to their general physician or proctologist.
+Some men may even have them and have no idea without making a trip to their general physician or proctologist.

 So we spoke with Dr. Evan Goldstein, CEO and founder of Bespoke Surgical, a private gay proctological and anal surgery practice in New York City and Los Angeles, about the three most common anal issues in gay men and how to detect and treat them.

-According to Dr. Goldstein, all three anal issues are very different.
+According to Dr. Goldstein, the three anal issues are very different.

 Hemorrhoids are veins that engorge with blood due to a buildup of pressure during defecation or anal intercourse.
 They’re meant to act like cushions to prevent further trauma and can occur both internally and externally.
 The external ones look like a blueish marble that’s either soft (simply an engorged vein) or hard (a vein with clotted blood) to the touch.